Beta Readers

 • You may have a dullard among your readers, but more likely…

-• Your allusions may have been obtuse.
+• Your allusions may be obtuse.
 Consider that it may be your fault, not theirs.

 • Don’t overstay your welcome, even for a phone interview.
 Fifteen or twenty minutes is long enough.